 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-Bali Veterinary Medicine offers 3 natural science college credits through Lesley University.
+Bali Tropical Veterinary Experience offers 3 natural science college credits through Lesley University.
 Additionally, students earn 20 hours of documented community service.

 Through service, we gain a more meaningful connection to the cultures and communities we explore while taking an active role to address important global issues that impact the communities.
-While in Bali and Sulawesi, we volunteer at wildlife refuges, rescue centers and animal clinics.
+While in Bali, we volunteer at wildlife refuges, rescue centers and animal clinics.
 Our projects are determined by the needs of the organizations at the time, but possible projects include:

-No time is wasted as you get to work at the Bali Wildlife Rescue Center in Krambitan.
+No time is wasted as you get to work at the wildlife rescue center.
 Here, part of the focus is on avian and exotic animal medicine.
 Log hours alongside veterinarians while learning how to perform necropsies on birds as well as fecal analysis and physical examinations.
 Practice both preventative and rehabilitation medicine as you help with ongoing re-release efforts.
-Find real reward in volunteering with endangered species at the center and make a positive impact in their chances of long-term survival.
-In addition to your work at the rescue center, get a behind-the-scenes look at the Bali Bird Park, learn how to handle snakes in a workshop and take a break from vet life to explore the famous Tanah Lot Temple.
+Find real reward in volunteering with endangered species at the center and make a positive impact on their chance of long-term survival.
+In addition to your work at the rescue center, get a behind-the-scenes look at the Bali Bird Park, learn how to handle snakes in a workshop, visit a cat-centric village and take a break from vet life to experience Bali’s unique temples.

 If you have any doubts whatsoever about doing this trip, erase them completely.
 This trip is one of those one of a kind experiences that you thank yourself for doing years later.
 It definitely opens your eyes to different cultures and ways of life in the world.
 To say this experience was worthwhile is a huge understatement.